15 Effective Leadership Goals for Team Leaders

 Once you understand their aspirations, help them set SMART goals for their development, working together to identify skills they need to develop or areas they want to improve.
 This gives your coaching sessions direction and purpose, making it easier to track progress and make adjustments as needed.

 Additionally, support your team members by providing them with resources to aid their development.
-This might include recommending books, workshops, seminars, or connecting them with other professionals for networking.
+This might include recommending leadership self help books, workshops, seminars, or connecting them with other professionals for networking.

 Then, give them opportunities to apply their new skills within the team or on new projects, which can help solidify their learning and boost their confidence.